Anaesthesia

 (Steven Zheng, TedEd, 2015)

-There are three main types of anaesthesia: local, regional and general.
-Sedation (see below) is sometimes used with local and regional anaesthesia to help relax you or make you sleep.
+There are 3 main types of anaesthesia – local, regional and general.
+Sedation (see below) is sometimes used with local and regional anaesthesia to help relax you or make you feel sleepy.

 1. Local anaesthesia

-Local anaesthesia is used to numb a small part of your body while you are awake.
-It is used for minor procedures.
-This anaesthetic can be given as an injection or as a spray, cream or gel that is put on the area.
+Local anaesthesia is used to numb a small part of your body while you're awake.
+It's used for minor procedures like getting stitches for a cut.
+This anaesthetic can be given as an injection or as a spray, cream or gel that's put on the area.
+Read more about numbing creams and gels

 (Swansea Bay NHS TV, UK, 2020)